mokronos/MA_SebastianHirt/notes.md

 - [x] cer implementation!!

-- [ ] computer readability for certain codecs config/level
+- [x] computer readability for certain codecs config/level

 - [x] keine abkürzungen in gliederung

+- [x] write section for TER/CER and MOS
+    - need to flesh out and add sources
+    - add other common metrics (mentioned in the task as well)

+- subj_fitted vs. subj
+- [ ] check if tesseract performance correct, or if gt is "biased"
+    - fixed, but some words are floating behind sentence, because their "top" starts slightly below

+- [ ] add stds to means

 - [ ] Bjøntegaard Delta Rate LMS
     - need more images, data not strictly increasing